OpenNRW/inspire-dcat-de-bridge/README.md

 * db.item.csw.URL: GetRecords URL of the geoportal to be harvested
 * db.item.ckan.TYPE: currently only ckan is supported
 * db.item.ckan.URL: CKAN catalog URL to be harvested

+If you build with the env-dev profile, you can also set some parameters during build, by including a build.poperties file in the modile base directory.
+Please check the pom.xml and camel-oai-pmh.properties to see how parameters are set.

 Note on HTTPS: There are a few catalogs that use HTTPS connections.
 However, some use self-signed certificates, or certificates from a CA that is not trusted by the JVM per default.
 In order to allow integration of such catalogs,